 ACCOMMODATIONS: Our 10 day adventure in Baja includes 3 nights of lodging at the PosadaLuna Sol in La Paz.
 This quaint Mexican inn is located in la Paz with restaurants and shopping near by.
 Double occupancy rooms and all meals will be provided during our hotel stays on day one, five and nine.
 For three nights we are camping at our base camp in Magdalena Bay on Baja’s Pacific Side.
 Spacious double occupancy walk-in style tents with cots are provided here.
 A dining area complete with tables and chairs adds great comfort to our experience.
-For three nights we are camping at Espiritu Santos Island in the Sea of Cortez.
+For four nights we are camping at two different campsites on Espiritu Santo Island in the Sea of Cortez.
 Spacious yet slightly smaller tents with cots are provided here as well.
 At both sites a camp style toilet system is used, a comfortable self contained seated toilet basin with a privacy tent.
 Throughout our experience, we have the ease that boat supported camping provides.
 This allows us more time to explore Baja’s natural wonders rather than making and breaking new camps each day that occurs on kayak expeditions.
 While sleeping in a tent is always an option, you may choose to sleep some nights under a starry sky.

 MAR Y AVENTURAS, OUR MEXICAN OUTFITTER: We are thrilled to be under the care of Mar Y Aventuras while we explore the wonders of Baja.
 Like Blue Water Ventures, Mar Y Aventuras provides naturalist-led adventures and active vacations with an educational focus.
 Our naturalist guides have an excellent reputation for water safety, client care and imparting natural history lessons.
 In addition to our naturalist, we will be joined by our Mexican support crew and cook.